Skip to main content

 I am motivated by

-I love learning new things, which is why technology has been such a good career for me.
-I've met lots of interesting and new people through my job all over North America.
-In terms of being a designer, it's very rewarding to hear from people who use software you design, saying how much they like our products, and how easy it is to use.
+Working in technology is a good career for me because I love learning new things.
+I've met lots of interesting people through my job all over North America.
+In terms of being a designer, it's very rewarding to hear from people who use software you design.
+I love hearing them say how much they like our products, and how easy it is to use.

 How I affect peoples’ lives